How to Pick the Best Orchestra Seats

 What are the best seats for an orchestra concert?

 With over one thousand seats available at the Lincoln Center in Fort Collins, CO, and many venues seating far more, the question of “where are the best seats for an orchestra concert” is important.
 For anybody visiting a symphony for the first time, the task of picking your perfect symphony seat can be daunting:

-- Is this the front row or the back row?
+- – Is this the front row or the back row?
 (This one actually happened to me once.
-I wanted to buy seats in the last row, only to realize when attending the concert that my seats were in the front row!)
+I wanted to buy seats in the last row, only to realize when I arrived that my seats were in the front row!)